qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest4.md

 ### The Negotiation: Day 1

-!!! note
+!!! warning

     This section is written with Sarah Dawson leading the negotiations.
-From experience, simply having non player characters negotiate with each other is not very fun for players.
+From experience, simply having non-player characters negotiate with each other is not very fun for players.
 Additionally, it makes the player characters' presence feel redundant.
 The gamemaster should encourage the players to lead the negotiations, with Sarah Dawson providing guidance and support.
 The gamemaster should also encourage the players to use their skills and abilities to influence the negotiations.
 Some gamemasters have even had success with giving the players a character sheet and background knowledge about Sarah Dawson, so that they can roleplay her during the negotiations.
 Use the list below of knowledge and bargaining chips that Sarah Dawson has access to.

-!!! note "Things Sarah Dawson Knows about the Negotiations"
+??? note "Things Sarah Dawson Knows about the Negotiations"

-- Ranger Intelligence says that the Oil Barons have at least six Fusion Core Stabilizers, but they are not willing to part with them or even acknowledge their existence.
+      - Ranger Intelligence says that the Oil Barons have at least six Fusion Core Stabilizers, but they are not willing topart with them or even acknowledge their existence.
       - Oil Barons want control of [Petroclave Oilfields](neighborhoods.md#petroclave-formerly-pasadena), which is currently controlled by the Lone Star Republic.
       - Oil Barons have struggled to maintained good relations with the Brotherhood of Steel Texas Chapter, which has recently caused them problems shipping oil and fusion cores west to Caesar's Legion by imposing customs fees and tariffs on caravan shipments.
       - Oil Barons have been planning a railway to transport oil and fusion cores west to Caesar's Legion and to New Vegas, but they lack the manpower to build or protect it.
       - Oil Barons are aware of the Emergence of the Spaceport survivors, and that the Lone Star Republic is planning some launch, but they do not know the details, including the secret fact that the mission is manned.
       - The Brotherhood of Steel, focused on reclaiming pre-war technology, might be interested in the Fusion Core Stabilizer, and might even be willing to use force to obtain it.
       - Leonard Petrovich convinced her former friend [Dr. Emily Wells](oilbarons.md#dr-emily-wells) to join the Oil Barons to lead "special projects" at the Oil Barons' headquarters in the Energy Corridor.
       - The Lone Star Republic needs the Fusion Core Stabilizer for their upcoming manned space mission
       - Leonard Petrovich is vehemently opposed to space exploration, believing it to represent the wastefulness and hubris of the pre-war world that led to its doom.

-!!! note "Things Leonard Petrovich Knows about the Negotiations"
+??? note "Things Leonard Petrovich Knows about the Negotiations"

     - The Lone Star Republic is interested in the Fusion Core Stabilizer, and that they claim to need it for their outskirt settlements, but Petrovich doubts their intentions.
     - The Lone Star Republic is planning some sort of launch, but Petrovich does not know the details, including the secret fact that the mission is manned.
     - Petrovich is working on a [secret army of securitrons](oilbarons.md#the-secret-project-securitron-army), lead by [Dr. Emily Wells](oilbarons.md#dr-emily-wells), to protect the Oil Barons' interests.
     - Petrovich suspects that the Lone Star Republic wants to use the Spaceport to gain control of pre-war military technology which could be used to threaten the Oil Barons and their interests.
     - Petrovich is vehemently opposed to space exploration, believing it to represent the wastefulness and hubris of the pre-war world that led to its doom.

 Sarah Dawson explains the mission: to negotiate the purchase of a Fusion Core Stabilizer (an experimental pre-war device that stabilizes fusion cores when under highly variable, peaky load) from the Oil Barons, under the guise of improving